A Guide to Non-Deductible IRA Contributions

 It's not always clear whether non-deductible IRA contributions are the best place for you to stash your retirement savings.
 For example, if you expect your income (and your tax rate) to continue rising, you may want to pay taxes on earnings as you go, rather than defer them.

 Rules for IRA contributions are complex, and it pays to review them each year.
-In addition, the contribution limits can vary from year to year.
+Also, the contribution limits can vary from year to year.
 For the tax year 2018:

 - If you're 50 and older, you can put a combined total of $6,500 into your traditional and Roth IRAs.